orjanv/Aurora-alert/README.md

 ## Installation
-If you don't have `git` installed, install it as well as the `mailx` command from `mailutils` package using your distributions package management.
+If you don't have `git` installed, install it first using your distributions package management.
+If you want to use crontab to email you warnings, install the `mailx` command from `mailutils` package.

 Clone into the repository: